r4d1n/simpler-library/README.md

 simplib
 ===============

-a simple library, optimized for photobooks
+A simple library, optimized for photobooks.

+To contribute or try it out, clone this repo and

+npm install